InnerSourceCommons/InnerSourceLearningPath/introduction/08-is-innersource-right.md

 ## Will Contributions Come?

 An InnerSource approach only makes sense if contributions are expected from the project's users.
-You can expect contributions to come if you see or anticipate noticeable amounts of energy directed at your project space by its users.
+You can expect contributions to come if you see or anticipate noticeable amounts of energy directed at your project area by its users.
 Some examples:

 -   High amounts of project usage and adoption.
 -   More feature requests than your team has time to fill.